 Highlights:

-• See the impressive Basaltic Prisms with waterfalls flowing over them.
+• Visit the impressive Basaltic Prisms and waterfalls

-• Visit the Hacienda Santa María Regla for a touch of colonial history.
+• Explore the historic Hacienda Santa María Regla

 Grutas de Cacahuamilpa